Futures can be nested in R such that one future creates another set of futures and so on. This may, for instance, occur within nested for loops, e.g.

 Now, we could imagine that we process the outer layer with, say, two parallel futures, and then the inner layer with four parallel futures.
 In that case, we would end up running on at most eight cores (= 2 * 4).
 This can be achieved by forcing a fixed number of workers at each layer:

 When using this approach, there is a risk of setting up too many concurrent workers.
-To make sure the setup respects availableCores(), use something like:
+Because Futureverse has a built-in protection, we need to declare nested workers using the As-Is I(.) function, which basically tells the parallel framework “trust us, we know what we are doing”.
+To minimize the risk of mistakes and to make sure our setup respects availableCores(), use something like:

 plan(list(